nuvla/documentation/docs/nuvlabox/v1/edge-device-mgmt/index.md

 ![pb-list](/assets/img/list-playbooks.png)

-And you can edit their scripts and enabled state directly from the NuvlaBox page.
+And you can edit each script and enabled them directly from the NuvlaBox page.

 ## Monitoring the NuvlaBox Playbooks's output

 Once created and enabled, your playbooks will become available for execution.
-Therefore, the next time your host-level management cycle occurs, the playbook is executed on the edge device and its output will automatically be sent to [Nuvla.io](https://nuvla.io), and will appear under your NuvlaBox page.
+Therefore, the next time your host-level management cycle occurs, the playbook is executed on the edge device and its output will be automatically sent to [Nuvla.io](https://nuvla.io), and will appear under your NuvlaBox page.

 ## Enable an Emergency repair

 In the unlikely event your NuvlaBox becomes unresponsive or unreachable, you might want to run a recovery script.
 This is what Emergency Playbooks are for.
-To enable an emergency repair, you must first have created one or more playbooks of the type "EMERGENCY".
+To enable an emergency repair, you must first have created one or more playbooks of type "EMERGENCY".

 Then, from your NuvlaBox page, click on the "Enable emergency playbooks" action (on the menu bar):